f5devcentral/f5-agility-labs-containers/docs/class2/module1/lab3.rst

    configuration on bigip.
 Switch back to the open TMUI management session.

    .. warning:: Don't forget to select the proper partition.
 Previously we
-      checked the "*okd*" partition.
+      checked the "*ocp*" partition.
 In this case we need to look at the "**AS3**" partition.
 This partition was auto created by AS3 and named after the Tenant which happens to be "**AS3**".

    Browse to :menuselection:`Local Traffic --> Virtual Servers`

-   Here you can see a new Virtual Server, "serviceMain" was created, listening on 10.1.1.4:80 in partition "AS3".
+   Here you can see a new Virtual Server, "serviceMain" was created, listening on 10.1.10.101:80 in partition "AS3".

    .. image:: ../images/f5-container-connector-check-app-bigipconfig-as3.png